web3privacy/constitution/proposal/genesis-proposal.md

 These staggered initial terms ensure continuity of governance knowledge.
 After these initial terms expire, all future Steward elections will follow the standard one-year terms as specified in the Constitution, with elections occurring at different times to maintain the staggered structure.

+# Part 4: Transition Roadmap

+While constitutional governance begins immediately upon ratification, we acknowledge that full transition from centralized operations will require time.
+This roadmap establishes clear commitments and timelines:

+## Immediate Changes (Effective Upon Ratification)
+- Constitutional governance is active
+- All NEW decisions must follow constitutional processes
+- Members have full governance rights
+- Stewards assume their roles

+## 30-Day Commitments
+- Treasury Guild will propose a treasury decentralization plan via Formal Proposal
+- All existing projects and budget commitments will be documented publicly on the forum
+- Infrastructure Guild will conduct forum onboarding sessions for all Members

+## 90-Day Targets
+- All new budget allocations exclusively via Formal Proposals
+- First Retroactive Contributor Rewards round (Q4 2025)
+- Migration of all active project management to constitutional framework
+- Review and potential first constitutional amendment if needed

+## Legacy Commitments
+- Existing contractual obligations and approved budgets will be honored until completion
+- Any modifications to existing commitments require Formal Proposals
+- All legacy decisions must be documented with clear sunset dates

 # Implementation Details

 1. **Transition Process:** This proposal formalizes existing collaborative structures within the constitutional framework, ensuring continuity while enabling decentralized governance.